 While acknowledging the persistence of gaps in evidence, especially regarding efficacy, in the antithrombotic management of AF patients undergoing PCI, it must be recognized that a large body of data is nowadays available, and guidelines and consensus papers are consistent in addressing current clinical practice.
-Given the numerous aspects to be considered when arranging the antithrombotic therapy in these patients, the sequence proposed and discussed above may be of use to assist decision-making by the responsible physician.
+Given the numerous aspects to be considered when arranging the antithrombotic therapy in these patients, the practical questions and sequence of answering proposed and discussed above may be of use to assist decision-making by the responsible physician.

 REFERENCES